blurrycontour/zuul-gerrit/doc/source/admin/components.rst

       List of paths, separated by ``:`` to read-write bind mount into untrusted bubblewrap contexts.

+   .. attr:: execution_wrapper
+      :default: bubblewrap

+      Name of the trusted execution wrapper to use when executing `ansible-playbook`.
+The default, `bubblewrap` is recommended
+      for all installations.

+      There is also a `nullwrap` driver for situations where one wants to run Zuul without access to bubblewrap or in such a way that bubblewrap may interfere with the jobs themselves.
+However, `nullwrap` is considered unsafe, as `bubblewrap` provides significant protections against malicious users and accidental breakage in playbooks.
+As such,  `nullwrap` is not recommended for use in production.

 .. attr:: merger

    .. attr:: git_user_email